Dev-Change-Makers-Community/Microsoft-Build-Sessions/From-zero-to-deployed-on-azure-with-ai-agents/README.md

+# Follow these instructions
+Note: Clone the main repo: https://github.com/microsoft/Build26-LAB501-from-zero-to-deployed-on-azure-with-ai-agents.git

-First of all sign into https://github.com/enterprises/skillable-events/sso using the Username and Password provided in the lab.
+First of all, sign in to https://github.com/enterprises/skillable-events/sso using the Username and Password provided in the lab.

 ![Alt Text](pictures/Login_to_GitHub.png)

-Then go to terminal and log into the Azure account
+Then go to the terminal and log in to the Azure account

 ```
 az login